-Closing our pay gaps
+Taking action to close our pay gaps

-We are committed to fostering a culture of inclusion where everyone is treated in a fair and equitable way.
-Publishing and monitoring our gender pay gap data annually, has been an important way for us to better understand the causes behind any disparities and to develop meaningful targeted actions to achieve gender equity.
+Pay gaps remain a critical issue in workplaces worldwide.
+At the University of Leicester we are committed to promoting an inclusive workplace where everyone is treated fairly and equitably.
+Publishing and monitoring our pay gap data annually is crucial for us to better understand the causes behind any disparities in pay and to develop meaningful targeted actions to achieve equity across all equity groups.

-This year, we are pleased to report a reduction in both our mean and median gender pay gaps, following a small increase in 2022, with our mean pay gap being at its lowest since statutory gender pay gap reporting began in 2017.
-We must not get complacent however, we still have a long way to go to close our gender pay gap.
+We are pleased to report a further reduction in our mean gender pay gap this year with our mean pay gap continuing to be being at its lowest since statutory gender pay gap reporting began in 2017.
+We are not complacent however and recognise the work we need to continue to eliminate our gender pay gap.

-Alongside our gender pay gap, this year we have extended our annual pay gap report to include our ethnicity, disability and sexual orientation pay gaps.
-Although there is no formal legal requirement to do so, we believe that expanding our reporting will provide critical insights to help us to better understand our position, and to increase transparency and accountability to achieve equity across all key equity groups.
-We know that achieving a significant reduction in our pay gaps is a long-term project which requires consistent and continued focus.
-We are committed to making this happen and are prioritising targeted action at both University and Departmental level to close these gaps.
+As part of the University's continued commitment to equity, for the second year running we have extended our annual pay gap reporting to include our ethnicity, disability and sexual orientation pay gaps.
+Although there is no formal legal requirement to do so, expanding our reporting provides critical insights to help us to better understand our position, and to increase transparency and accountability to achieve equity.